Jenna Morasca: Other television and film appearances

 In 2003, Morasca had a part in the Off Broadway play Pieces.
 In 2004, she was on the board of directors for Animal Friends in Pittsburgh.
 In 2005, she appeared in a minor role in the made-for-TV movie The Scorned.

-Morasca was a contestant on the February 28, 2005 episode of Fear Factor, which starred former reality television contestants.
+Morasca was a contestant on the February 28, 2005, episode of Fear Factor, which starred former reality television contestants.
 She was eliminated in the second round by Omarosa Manigault-Stallworth.

 In October 2006, she appeared in the premiere episode of Celebrity Paranormal Project on VH-1, along with other notables such as Gary Busey.

 In 2011, Morasca and her then-boyfriend, fellow Survivor winner Ethan Zohn, participated in the 19th season of The Amazing Race.
 They checked-in at fourth place in the opening leg.
 In the second episode, which featured the show's first ever double elimination, Morasca and Zohn arrived at the Pit Stop in ninth place, which would have just spared them from elimination; however, they had to return to the orphanage they visited in that leg to donate all of their money, which resulted in them dropping to tenth-place resulting in their elimination.

-Morasca and Zohn also appeared together as guest sous chefs on the seventh episode of the first season of the Food Network show Dinner: Impossible entitled "Stranded: Deserted Island: Impossible", and on the premiere of the fourth season of the Celebrity Apprentice, in which they supported their former Survivor castmate Richard Hatch was a contestant.
+Morasca and Zohn also appeared together as guest sous chefs on the seventh episode of the first season of the Food Network show Dinner: Impossible entitled "Stranded: Deserted Island: Impossible", and on the premiere of the fourth season of the Celebrity Apprentice, in which they supported their former Survivor castmate Richard Hatch.